sarl/sarl-jekyll-website/docs/official/faq/GeneralFAQ.md

 Two ways are available for solving this issue:

 1. install the JDK 1.8, and configuring your operating system to use it by default; or
 2. force the SARL product to use the JDK 1.8 by editing the `eclipse-sarl.ini` file into the folder of the SARL IDE.
 Add the following parameter on a new line: `-vm path`, where `path` is the path to the binary file `javaw[.exe]` or `java[.exe]` of at least the JDK 1.8.

-### 2.6.
-Why does the content assistant not propose any suggestion on MacOS?
+### 2.7.
+Why does the content assistant not propose any suggestion on MacOS X?

 By default in the SARL product, the shortcut key for invoking the content assistant is `Ctrl+Space` or `Apple+Space`.
 But, the Spotlight tool on MacOS is also using the same shortcut key.